 Even though I LOVE fall, I am never ready to give up the grill until it gets too cold (I mean it’s got to be really cold) or the snow flies.
 With Utah weather, you just never know when that will happen.

 Well, we have been having the temps in in the 80’s-90’s lately.
 This is still great for grilling and I love grilling flank steak.
 It has great beef flavor.
 Add in a great marinade and you have a great piece of beef!

-SO today, I have an awesome marinade to soak that flank steak in.
+So today, I have an awesome marinade to soak that flank steak in for Carne Asada.
 It will make it tender and flavorful and of course the longer it can soak the better.
 It also works perfect for a skirt steak too.
 This is the cut of beef that is usually used for fajitas.

 You can serve this just as is or it would also work well for fajitas or placed on top of a salad!